Pacomio

-José Pacomio Poqui, (born around 1794) better known as Pacomio, was a Chumash revolutionary, carpenter and comissario de policia (Police commissioner) of Monterey, who led the largest and one of the most significant Native American uprisings against Spanish and Mexican rule of California during the Chumash Revolt of 1824.
-Pacomio's revolt against the Mexican-Spanish establishment was perhaps the most brutal in California's history and showed the Mexican government that California's indigenous population was not as servile as thought.
+José Pacomio Poqui, also known as Pacomio (c.
+1794 - 1840), was a Chumash revolutionary, carpenter and comissario de policia (Police commissioner) of Monterey, who led the largest and one of the most significant Native American uprisings against Spanish and Mexican rule of California during the Chumash Revolt of 1824.
+Pacomio's revolt against the Mexican-Spanish establishment has been called the most brutal in California's history and showed the Mexican government that California's indigenous population was not as servile as thought.

 Early life

 Pacomio Poqui was born around 1794 to Chumash parents on La Rancheria de Esniscue in Alta California.
 He was baptized and given the Spanish name José at Mission La Purisima in 1803.
 As a young boy at Mission La Purisima, he proved to be extraordinarily intelligent, earning the favor of the mission's Franciscan friars.
 The friars taught him how to read and speak Spanish, which was rarely practiced by the Chumash.
 Most priests did not teach new indigenous converts Spanish, focusing instead on teaching them the basic symbols and ideology of Catholicism.
 Pacomio's fluent Spanish would become invaluable later in life.

 In August 1807, at the age of 13, Pacomio married the 11-year-old Gordiana.
 The couple would live childless in Mission La Purisima for 12 years until Gordiana's unexpected death in 1819.
 During this time, Pacomio trained as a carpenter, working under Salvador Carabantes and, after 1811, master stonemason José Antonio Ramírez.
 In December 1812, Mission La Purisima was destroyed by an earthquake, and the craftsmen of the former mission were instructed to build a new version three miles to the north.
 Pacomio and other neophyte craftsmen, such as Mariano Francisco, Sebastián Tomás and Juan Nepomunceno, worked hard on the rebuilding.
 Upon Gordiana's death, Pacomio and Tomás traveled to Monterey to work on the Presidio.
 After his duties in the Presidio ended, Pacomio took a liking to the city and settled there.
 In February 1820, he married the widow Eusebia María, and in December, the couple had a daughter, María de Jesús.
 In 1824, growing tensions between the Chumash people and the new Mexican government forced him to leave his family in Monterey.